 Calculating Selling Area for Healthy Retail

-Access to stores and markets offer healthy food is vital to the health of any community, but low-income communities and communities of color suffer disproportionately from poor access to quality, nutritious food.
+Access to stores and markets offer healthy food is vital to the health of any community, but low-income communities and communities of color suffer disproportionately from inequitable access to quality, nutritious food.

 Recognizing this, government officials, advocates and other stakeholders have been working across the United States to bring produce and staple foods to small corner stores and convenience stores that serve the hardest-hit communities.